Former Teen Pop Star Aaron Carter Claims Drugs Aren’t To Blame For His ‘Skinny’ Frame

 “I’m sorry.”

-Incidentally, continued talk of Aaron Carter’s rumored drugs problems connect to his actual 30-day stay at the famed Betty Ford Center in 2011, as Entertainment Tonight notes, to help him with a bout of depression.
+Incidentally, continued talk of Aaron Carter’s rumored drug problems connect to his actual 30-day stay at the famed Betty Ford Center in 2011, as Entertainment Tonight notes, to help him with a bout of depression.

 5 things you need to know about reinvented pop star Aaron Carter: https://t.co/JiDbNoYWuo pic.twitter.com/dM8Ps6MFR8